Overall Score 4.9 Represents average audio ecosystem compatibility score.

 both devices have an equal number of ports

-Sony HT S100F supports Bluetooth, a cable free technology which enables you to seamlessly transfer data between different devices.
+Sony HT S100F supports Bluetooth, a wireless technology that enables you to seamlessly transfer data between different devices.

 Sony HT S100F has a Bluetooth version of 4.2